wavesoft/dot-dom/README.md

 A shorthand function for creating most of the commonly-used HTML tags.
 This behaves exactly like `H`, but with the tag name already populated.

+## Caveats

+- **There is currently no proper child reconciliation algorithm.** This means that if you call `R()` on a DOM element for a second time you will end-up appending the new data.
+- **Since there is no reconciliation, you cannot perserve state of nested stateful components**.
+This means that if you nest two stateful components and the parent one changes state, the child will reset to it's default values.
+To mitigate this, use only one root stateful component and use plain components (passing down properties) for all the children